 Shortly after Gibson posted the video, their uncle, Chief Bear Cross, who claimed he hosted Gibson and Miller in December 2021, released a detailed account of his experience with Miller.
 Speaking with Last Real Indians, Chief claimed that Miller told him they were smoking marijuana with ketamine, brought a gun into his home, and was constantly surveilling Gibson.

 The woman living on Miller’s farm denied the father’s claims to Rolling Stone, which appears to have spoken with her directly.
 She told the magazine Miller helped her leave a “violent and abusive ex” and that the farm is “a healing haven” for her and her children, who she believes are perfectly safe there.
 Miller “may have firearms for self-defense,” she said, but they’re “stored in a part of the house that the children never go in.”
 She continued, “My kids are able to relax more into their healing because of the safety and nurturing Ezra has been providing for them.”
-The father denies that he was abusive.
-As of June 20, Rolling Stone says, the mother was still posting pictures on Instagram from the farm.
+The father denied that he was abusive.
+As of June 20, Rolling Stone said, the mother was still posting pictures on Instagram from the farm.

 A woman in Germany has accused Miller of harassment.

 Speaking to Variety, a woman who identified herself as Nadia said Miller displayed alarming behavior while visiting her Berlin apartment in February 2022.
-Nadia said she had been friends with Miller for two years but hadn’t seen them in person since the pair had had sex in 2020.
-She invited Miller over and says their mood changed abruptly when she asked them not to smoke inside.
+Nadia said she had been friends with Miller for two years but hadn’t seen them in person since the pair had sex in 2020.
+She invited Miller over and said their mood changed abruptly when she asked them not to smoke inside.
 “That just set them off,” Nadia said.
 “I asked them to leave about 20 times, maybe more.
 They started insulting me.
 I’m a ‘transphobic piece of shit.’
 I’m a ‘Nazi.’
 It became so, so stressful for me.
 They were going around my house, looking at everything, touching everything, spreading tobacco leaves on the floor.
 It felt disgusting and very intrusive.”

 While Nadia clarified that she did not believe Miller would sexually assault her, she still feared they “could somehow attack me physically.”
 Five people Nadia spoke with after the incident confirmed her account, and in April, she filed a criminal complaint.
 “I totally felt unsafe,” she told Variety.